 The heart of the home is the kitchen.
 It always has been and it always will be.
-Designers, blogs and vendors consistently elaborate on islands, countertops, flooring, appliances and tile backsplashes, but the one thing they never discuss is the kitchen sink.
-The sinks function and aesthetic are equally important.
-Your kitchen sink has to be able to handle your family’s daily needs, but it also services as the focal point of your kitchen.
+Designers, blogs, and vendors consistently elaborate on islands, countertops, flooring, appliances, and tile backsplashes, but the one thing they never discuss is the kitchen sink.
+The sink’s function and aesthetic are equally important.
+Your kitchen sink has to be able to handle your family’s daily needs, but it also serves as the focal point of your kitchen.

 We’ve put together a list of sink styles to bring a unique aesthetic to your kitchen and complete the dream space that you envision.

 Stainless steel is the most popular style in kitchen design because it is affordable and it comes in a variety of styles to best fit the layout and design of your kitchen.
 Not only that, but it is heat and stain resistant while being easy to clean and maintain.